 As a matter of policy the college requires all students to live in college residence halls, private housing inspected and approved by the college, or at home.
 Accordingly, all freshmen and sophomore students must live in college-owned housing and board at college dining halls or live with their parents.
 There is some range of housing fees, depending on the numbers of students in a room and on the location.
-Housing information is available from the Student Personnel Office.
+Housing information is available from the office of the Dean of Students, for men, or the office of the Dean of Women, for women.

-All other students must live in college-approved, off-campus housing.
+All other students must live in college-approved off-campus housing.
 The list of approved rooming places is available at the Housing Office.
 Rents are typically \$6 to \$7 a week per person and are paid through the college.
 Seniors and other students at least 21 years of age may be permitted to live in college-approved apartments.
 Sophomore, junior, and senior women may work for their room and board.
-Approved homes are listed at the Housing Office.
+Approved homes are listed in the Housing Office.